 During busier seasons and holiday events, strollers are not allowed inside so make arrangements for little ones.
 I brought a front carrier for my baby so I wouldn’t have to hold her in my arms the entire time.

 Admission to the Sea Life Aquarium can be purchased separately or as an add-on to your LEGOLAND park ticket.
 My travel partner Get Away Today offers the bundled LEGOLAND discounted ticket.

 LEGOLAND Halloween Special Event

-Brick-or-Treat Party Nights at LEGOLAND offers children and their families trick-or-treating and entertainment throughout the Park on Saturday nights in October.
+Brick-or-Treat Party Nights at LEGOLAND California offers children and their families trick-or-treating and entertainment throughout the Park on Saturday nights in October.
 This is a special ticketed event that is not included with regular park admission.

 All of LEGOLAND gets into the holiday spirit during the winter season, with festivities and shows that are included in the regular park admission.
 There are also seasonal foods and treats, holiday decor and special gift shopping areas.